-What do teachers need to understand about working with families who have children with disabilities?
+What do educators need to understand about families of children with disabilities?

 Page 3: Additional Roles of Families

-Listen to Anne Henderson talk about the roles families who have children with disabilities play in their child’s education (time: 0:44).
+Listen to Anne Henderson talk about the roles of families who have children with disabilities and how educators can support them (time: 2:30).

 For Your Information